calmm-js/bacon.react.html/README.md

 </Div>
 ```

-Note, however, that those elements that immediately contain streams must to be
+Note, however, that *only* those elements that immediately contain streams must
-lifted (React will choke on plain Bacon).
-So, the above could also have been
+be lifted, because React will choke on plain Bacon.
+So, the above could also
-written as:
+have been written as:

 ```jsx
 <div>